reload/drupal-security-jira/README.md

 1. `JiraApiToken` containing an [API Token](https://confluence.atlassian.com/cloud/api-tokens-938839638.html)
    for the JIRA user that should be used to create tickets.
-2. `Token` containing the part of the site UUID before the `-` as reported on `/admin/config/system/system-status`
+2. `SystemStatusToken` containing the part of the site UUID before the `-` as reported on `/admin/config/system/system-status`
-3. `Key` containing the part of the site UUID after the `-` as reported on `/admin/config/system/system-status`
+3. `SystemStatusKey` containing the part of the site UUID after the `-` as reported on `/admin/config/system/system-status`

 ### Workflow file setup